 - New Year’s Eve – 31 December 2023 always a spectacular night of fireworks and festivities not to be missed

-We still await finalized dates for a number of the Emirates popular Heritage Festivals, these are a great immersive way to learn more about the Emirati culture.
+We still await finalized dates for a number of the popular Emirates Heritage Festivals, these are a great immersive way to learn more about Emirati culture.

 You can see our complete guide to the best times to visit Abu Dhabi here, or click on your planned month below to get a detailed guide to events and the best activities to try that month.

 Before you go… Important things to consider planning a trip to Abu Dhabi

 - Pop into our essential planning information page, it includes everything you need to know about getting around Abu Dhabi, a handy guide on what to pack as well as top tips for first-timers on the dos and don’ts, laws, and customs in the UAE.

 - Check the most up-to-date COVID entry rules for Abu Dhabi.

 - Don’t forget to pack your travel insurance!

 - Discover the best places to stay in Abu Dhabi, or bag a bargain on your accommodation here:

 Take me back to the Abu Dhabi Travel Blog